nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

-    Since SSS `/sync` has many more filters and properties and allows clients to configure custom timeline boundaries and selective state filters, correctly partitioning the set of server events — to precisely align with the client's start boundary and limited view — may prove challenging.
+    Since SSS `/sync` has many more filters and properties and allows clients to configure custom timeline boundaries and selective state filters, correctly partitioning the set of server events — to precisely align with the client's start boundary / limited view and obey all filter rules — may be difficult.

 [^msc4242]:
     _MSC4242: State DAGs by kegsay · Pull Request #4242 ·